roadsidemultimedia/Docs/configure/visual-editor-overview.md

 ## Disabling the visual editor ##

-To turn off the visual editor, select the power in the DMS control panel.
+To disable the visual editor, select the power in the DMS control panel.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/disable-editor.jpg)